PhilipVigus/CV/README.md

 #### Problem solving

-I have a thorough, methodical approach to solving problems, and excellent research skills
+I have a thorough, methodical approach to solving problems.

-- At Makers Academy I was known for drill down into an issue or bug rather than making a lot of changes without understanding what was and wasn't working.
+- At Makers Academy I was known for drilling down into an issue or bug rather than making a lot of changes without understanding what was and wasn't working.
 Isolating the specific line of code made it far quicker to identify the cause and find a solution
 - When faced with something I don't understand or a problem I need to solve, I utilise thorough research skills.
 I spend time establishing whether someone else has already solved the same or a similar problem.
 If this is the case then I make sure I understand how they did so, rather than blindly copying their approach.
 I also emphasize the importance of official documentation, which often contains the answers I am looking for.
 If that fails then I will spend time reading around the subject, making sure my understanding of the issue and its context is strong.
-I break the problem down into the smallest possible, which my itself can make a seemingly unsurmountable issue much simpler, and solve those micro-problems one at a time until there are none left.
+I break the problem down into the smallest possible chunks, which by itself can make a seemingly unsurmountable issue much simpler, and solve those micro-problems one at a time until there are none left

-#### Determination and persistence

-I don't know when or how to give up.

-- During the final project at Makers Academy the group had huge difficulty working out how to test the WebSocket-based components of the code.
-We spent hours on it without success.
-I refused to give up, and finally managed to write a successful test on the morning of the last day of the project
-- I spent 4 years unable to work due to ill health.
-Recovery was a long, difficult path with plenty of obstacles, but I never once thought that I would not be able to make it back to full time employment

 #### An excellent understanding of how learning works